Hiking the Eagle Creek Trail

 The full trail is 12.9 miles one way to Wahtum Lake, but most hikers turn around earlier.
 Common turnaround points: Punchbowl Falls (3.8 miles round trip, 2 to 3 hours), High Bridge (6.6 miles round trip, 4 to 5 hours), and Tunnel Falls (12 miles round trip, 6 to 8 hours).
 The trail is rated moderate to difficult primarily because of cliffside exposure rather than elevation gain.

-Swimming at the lower viewpoint pool has historically been popular, but cliff diving from the canyon walls is illegal and has caused multiple fatalities at Punchbowl over the years.
+Swimming at the lower viewpoint pool has long been popular, but cliff diving from the canyon walls is illegal and has caused multiple fatalities at Punchbowl over the years.
+Cliff diving and drone use are both prohibited along the Eagle Creek Trail, and signage is posted.
 After the 2017 fire and 2018 cliff collapse, the wade-up route to the upper falls became hazardous due to logjams and debris.
-When the trail reopens, expect signage prohibiting jumping and use extreme caution if entering the water.
+Use extreme caution if you enter the water.

 Dogs are technically permitted on leash, but Eagle Creek is one of the worst dog hikes in Oregon.
 The narrow cliffside sections with cable handrails and exposed drops are genuinely dangerous for dogs, who don’t understand edge awareness the way humans do.
 Several dogs have died on this trail.
-If you must bring a dog when the trail reopens, turn around at the first cliff section, well before Punchbowl.
+If you must bring a dog, turn around at the first cliff section, well before Punchbowl.

 Tunnel Falls is the iconic destination of the upper Eagle Creek Trail: a 175-foot cascade where the trail passes literally behind the falling water through a hand-cut tunnel blasted into the cliff.
 It sits roughly 6 miles from the trailhead, making it a 12-mile round trip with about 1,200 feet of elevation gain.
 The route is moderate but exposed, with multiple cable-handrail sections.
 Most hikers consider Tunnel Falls the most spectacular waterfall payoff in Oregon.

-The current closure follows December 2025 atmospheric-river storms that triggered multiple landslides across the trail, including complete tread washouts in several cliffside sections.
-This is the latest in a series of disasters: the 2017 Eagle Creek Fire (started by a teenager with fireworks) burned the entire drainage, a 2018 cliff collapse reshaped Lower Punchbowl, and recurring storms have steadily eroded the historic cliffside grade.
-The Pacific Crest Trail Association is coordinating volunteer work parties for restoration, but reopening will require significant federal funding.
+The most recent closure followed the December 2025 atmospheric-river storms, which triggered multiple landslides across the trail, including complete tread washouts in several cliffside sections.
+That was the latest in a series of disasters: the 2017 Eagle Creek Fire (started by a teenager with fireworks) burned the entire drainage, a 2018 cliff collapse reshaped Lower Punchbowl, and recurring storms have steadily eroded the historic cliffside grade.
+Trailkeepers of Oregon, the Pacific Crest Trail Association, and Forest Service crews repaired the storm damage over the spring of 2026, and the trail reopened on May 1, 2026.

-For a similar Gorge waterfall experience, consider the Trail of Ten Falls at Silver Falls State Park (10 falls in 7.2 miles, fully open).
-For shorter Gorge alternatives, try Latourell Falls (2.4 miles, easy) or Oneonta Trail #424 to Triple Falls (3.6 miles, moderate).
-Wahclella Falls Trail is also currently closed under the same Forest Order.
+Eagle Creek is open, but it is also the most popular trail in the Gorge and the cliff exposure rules it out for some hikers.
+For a similar waterfall experience without the exposure, consider the Trail of Ten Falls at Silver Falls State Park (10 falls in 7.2 miles).
+For shorter Gorge options, try Latourell Falls (2.4 miles, easy) or Oneonta Trail #424 to Triple Falls (3.6 miles, moderate).
 None match Tunnel Falls for sheer drama, but Silver Falls comes closest in waterfall density.

 Hand-built, hard-loved, still standing